TABLE OF CONTENTS

 - Portuguese citizens and those of the European Union;

 - foreigners and stateless persons with a valid residence permit in a Member State of the European Union;

 - foreigners without a valid residence permit in a Member State of the European Union – if the laws of their countries of origin give the same right to Portuguese citizens;

 - persons who are domiciled or habitually resident in a Member State of the European Union other than the Member State where the case will be heard (cross-border disputes).

 National legislation provides for the application of the following criteria for assessing the economic insufficiency of natural persons:

-- The applicant may request, exceptionally and on duly justified grounds, that the assessment of economic insufficiency only takes into account their income, assets and own ongoing expenses or those of some of the members of their household.
+- the applicant may request, exceptionally and for good reason, that the assessment of economic insufficiency only takes into account their income, assets and own ongoing expenses or those of some of the members of their household;

-- In the event of a dispute with one or more household members, the assessment of economic insufficiency only takes into account the income, assets and ongoing expenses of the applicant or of the applicant and some members of their household, if so requested.
+- in the event of a dispute with one or more household members, the assessment of economic insufficiency only takes into account the income, assets and ongoing expenses of the applicant or the applicant and some members of their household, if the said applicant so requests;

 Legal advice enables the party to consult a lawyer in order to obtain technical information on a specific dispute before bringing or contesting an action in court.